thegoatinthemachine/thegoatinthemachine.github.io/work_experiences/2018-ncmc-help_desk.md

 North Central Michigan College - Petoskey, MI September 2018 to May 2019

-Work as student employee under guidance of senior technician
+Supported End Users under guidance of senior technician
- - Perform limited account administration tasks under guidance
+ - Administered Active Directory accounts
- - Provide phone support for users, guiding them on use of technology
+ - Provided remote support for end-users
+ - Used the ticket system to track work, communicate with users and IT staff
- - Install, update, and maintain Windows 10 on organization computers
+ - Installed, updated, and maintained Windows 10 and software
- - Install and support software
- - Support various organization equipment, including printers, computers, access points, and AV equipment
+ - Supported equipment, including printers, computers, wireless access points, and AV equipment
- - Install and support ethernet cabling
+ - Installed ethernet cabling

- - Support the System Engineer as needed
+Supported the System Engineer as needed:
+ - Informal training in network troubleshooting and engineering
+ - Informal training in using SCCM for systems engineering